 The Patrol Captain should ensure that a community-oriented policing program is established and a program manual developed that should include at a minimum:

-(a) The mission, organizational values and management principles that support community partnerships.
+- (a) The mission, organizational values and management principles that support community partnerships. - (b) A definition of community partnerships as a commitment to a philosophy rather than a program.